Well, this Krishna needs ‘no introduction’. Seated Krishna is one of the rarer forms of Krishna.

 As usual, Krishna is fully ornamented and is decorated with his typical pinched hair-do.
-Krishna is known for his fondness for butter and that is captured here with him holding a butter ball in his right hand.
-Left hand is holding a pot, the butter container, ensuring there is more butter to come.
+Krishna is known for his fondness for butter and that is captured here with him holding a butterball in his right hand.
+The left hand is holding a pot, the butter container, ensuring there is more butter to come.

 British Archeologists while exploring Hampi ruins found this damaged Krishna sculpture and relocated it to the Government Museum, Egmore, Chennai. ”

-Despite some difference between the two images, the influence of the much-travelled Chennai Krishna on the Vigraha of this blog is there to see.
+Despite some differences between the two images, the influence of the much-travelled Chennai Krishna on the Vigraha of this blog is there to see.